 Are you a direct sales second, momma first?
 Combine your party with a kids’ play date.
 If it is during the day, you can target stay-at-home mothers and let them have a little fun shopping without actually having to go into a store.
 Want a night event?
 Make it kid-friendly to be inclusive of single mothers, parents with opposite work shifts, etc.

 How will you keep those kids busy?!
 Recruit your significant other, hire a babysitter or one of your older children to supervise, have an activity room ready, or make it a movie night (fun movie and popcorn).

 This idea is more networking than it is sales, but both are crucial when it comes to the direct sales business.
 Find any and all direct sales representatives in your city, county, neighborhood, whatever, and gather their contact information.
 (You do not have to go door-to-door; find them by searching on Facebook and Google.)
 Send them an invitation to your product showcase and swap.

 This event can be as big or as small as you like.
-Make this a high-end, exclusive event by renting space, selling tickets, catering the event, having a guest speaker and giving out great swag bags.
+Make this a high-end, exclusive event by renting space, selling tickets, catering the event, having a guest speaker, and giving out great swag bags.
 Looking for a simple way to start?
-Invite the representatives to your house with a brief career topic to discuss, finger foods and easy drinks.
+Invite the representatives to your house with a brief career topic to discuss over finger foods and easy drinks.

 Either way, your goal is to learn more about all of the other companies so you can easily refer customers to other consultants.
-Hopefully you will also be getting new customers from those new contacts.
-And maybe you will get to swap for some great stuff.
+Hopefully, you will receive referrals back.

 Rent a Party Bus